Look. Listen. Touch. Smell. Taste.

 These are just five fundamental elements of life that we often take for granted.

-Today, there are a large number of sensory play ideas that can be used to engage young children, many aimed at helping them experiment with the key attributes associated with the five predominant senses as they grow, both in home and educational environments.
+Today, there are a large number of sensory play ideas and sensory materials that can be used to engage young children, many aimed at helping them experiment with the key attributes associated with the five predominant senses as they grow, both in home and educational environments.

 These methods tend to recruit a variety of textures, substances, ingredients and props, which come together to create an overall awareness and stimulation of the core senses.